Lyalpha/pympc/README.md

 ## Setup

-First we need to import the package and grab the orbit element catalogue.
+First, if we want to search for minor bodies, we need to grab the orbital elements catalogue from the Minor Planet Center.
 This must be done at least once prior to any searches and can be run to overwrite the catalogues with the latest versions.
 The default call signature is shown.
 ```python
 import pympc
 xephem_cat =pympc.update_catalogue()